 What did the courtroom determine?

-The High Court held that even though this a part of the Act did not address the actual state of affairs in this case, it must be examined “expansively.”
+The High Court held that even though this part of the Act did not address the actual state of affairs in this case, it must be examined “expansively.”
 This allowed the court to attract other provisions within the Act to determine legal parentage in this case.
-Because there’s no complete definition of “determine” inside the Act, the courtroom held that “parent” is given its normal, typical English that means:
+Because there’s no complete definition of “determine” inside the Act, the courtroom held that “parent” is given its normal, typical English meaning:

 What are the consequences for moms?